 Julia Steed saved Walter Scragg’s life and he grew up to become a pastor and conference president in the Seventh-Day Adventist church and his children went on to become faithful workers for God as well.

 The Steed family adventures didn’t end there.
 Joseph traded in his bike for a peddle paddle boat which he and his son paddled up and down the Murray River spreading the gospel in the towns along the way.
 Later they spent time in New Zealand and also became the first evangelists to be sent to Samoa.

-The Steeds lived a vibrant, colourful and meaningful life filled with adventures that made a difference in people’s lives, not just in the present but for eternity.
+The Steeds lived a vibrant, colorful and meaningful life filled with adventures that made a difference in people’s lives, not just in the present but for eternity.
 They made a difference in the ways that mattered most.

 Julia’s story is so intertwined with her husband’s that it may seem to be obscured but the truth is it is not.
-Her investment as a homemaker, a wife, a mother, a friend, a spiritual sister and a mentor left a significant footprint in the early work of the Seventh-Day Adventist church in Australia.
+Her investment as a homemaker, a wife, a mother, a friend, a spiritual sister, and a mentor left a significant footprint in the early work of the Seventh-Day Adventist church in Australia.

 Her contributions may seem small but they were not.
-Neither were they easy but a love for God and a love for His work propelled her forward and produced in her an extraordinary amount of grit, tenacity and perseverance.
+Neither were they easy but a love for God and a love for His work propelled her forward and produced in her an extraordinary amount of grit, tenacity, and perseverance.

 Writing about her Ellen White described her as “a lady of rare character”

 This may be the first time you’re hearing Julia Steed’s story.
 I think it’s important that you do.
-Her story is a tribute to the challenges and rewards of being faithful in the ministry that God has called us to wherever that might be, however lowly and humble the place may be and however gruelling the work may be.
+Her story is a tribute to the challenges and rewards of being faithful in the ministry that God has called us to wherever that might be, however lowly and humble the place may be and however grueling the work may be.

-May we learn to be a true and faithful witness for Jesus wherever he has placed us and may stories like that of Julia Steed’s inspire us and empower us to look to Jesus for the grace to keep on going.
+May we learn to be a true and faithful witness for Jesus wherever he has placed us and may stories like that of Julia Steed’s inspire us and empower us to look to Jesus for the grace to keep going.